Gund4422/SimplerJIT/README.md

 # SimplerJIT
-Simple JIT compiler in python, SIMD vectorization and TCC
+fastest jit compiler in python, because tcc to compile in like, a few milliseconds, and also python func to SIMD C transpiler